AmaniceGuy/Tetis/README.md

 My code uses global constants that I could place inside functions but I felt that in a project so small, with only 1 person contributing, using global constants would be acceptable because there are not too many variables to begin with, and this project was not very complex.

+If you dont' have pygame or python, just run the .exe file